Skip to Content

 The 10 essentials prepared us for an unexpected snowstorm in Sedona last winter.

-The idea for a 10 essentials hiking list was put forward in the 1930s by an organization for climbers and hikers called The Mountaineers.
-The idea was to make it easier for outdoor lovers to prepare for small and large emergencies.
+In the 1930s, an organization for climbers and hikers called The Mountaineers proposed a list of 10 essential hiking items to help outdoor lovers prepare for small and large emergencies.

 The original 10 essentials for hiking included a map, compass, sun protection, extra layers, a headlamp or flashlight, a first-aid kit, a fire starter, matches, a knife, and extra food.

-Many of the original 10 essentials for hiking are still important, but instead of a concrete list, the 10 essentials is now more of a framework for what to include in your pack to prepare for all the what-ifs you might have to deal with.
+Many of the original 10 essentials are still important, but instead of a concrete list, the 10 essentials are now more of a framework for what to include in your pack to prepare for all the what-ifs you might have to deal with.

 Here’s an overview of the 10 essentials for hiking, followed by an overview of what we carry with us on every single day hike.